mtham8/bloggify/README.md

 Minimal blog app, providing a space for developers to jot down their code snippets/recipes.

-Keep it safe, keep it open source!
+Keep it clean, keep it open source!